|

 Radial Trenching.
 Radial trenching is a more involved process than vertical mulching.
 It entails removing the soil around a tree in a wagon wheel pattern and replacing the soil with an amendment, along with some of the native soil.
 The width, depth and quantity of spokes made vary depending on the severity of compaction and the arborist’s recommendations for each situation.
 This process replaces significant amounts of soil and can be used on established trees or for new plantings in challenging sites.

 Soil Fracturing.
-Soil fracturing involves drilling a series of holes in a root zone and then uses a high pressure air tool to fracture the soil horizontally while injecting a fine turface into the cracks to help sustain the separation within the layers of the soil.
+Soil fracturing involves drilling a series of holes in a root zone and then uses a high pressure air tool to fracture the soil horizontally while injecting a fine clay-based soil conditioner into the cracks to help sustain the separation within the layers of the soil.
 This process does not replace any soil, but when used properly, it can greatly reduce soil compaction.

 Please contact us to schedule an appointment to determine your tree's needs.